Links

 Example

-• Here is an example of implementing the code snippet below into your robbery/criminal resources to replace your old police alerts.
+• Here is an example of replacing your old dispatch alerts with the new ones.
 Not every resource will look identical to this, but the general idea is the same.

 Customise the dispatch notification